Anternet/Comments-Documentation/README.md

 ![mark](images/mark.png)

-See other comments on paragraph:
+See other comments on the paragraph:

 ![comments](images/comments.png)